johanneswseitz/printhelloworld.de/content/resolve-jenkins-xcode-license-agreement-issue.md

 Title: Resolving the Jenkins Xcode License Agreement Issue
 Date: 2012-04-06 22:36
-Author: joseitz
+Author: Johannes Seitz
-Category: Continuous Integration, Jenkins CI
+Category: Continuous Integration iOS
 Slug: resolve-jenkins-xcode-license-agreement-issue

 When I set up a new Jenkins CI Server on OS X in order to build iOS